Financial Aid FAQs

 I didn’t file taxes last year because I didn’t make enough money.
 Why am I being asked for documentation?

 - You will need to account for all sources of income.
 If you worked, you need to provide a W2 or Wage and Income Statement from the IRS.
 You also need to include untaxed income from child support, financial support from friends or family, and indicate in some cases how you survived if your income was very low/below the poverty line.
-This is called a low-income or survival statement.
+This is called a low-income worksheet.

 I’m getting married next month.
 How do I answer the question that asks if I am married?